thluq/Auditoria-offline-MELI/README.md

 - **Offline Mode:** Runs entirely in the browser, with no need for a database or internet connection after the initial load.

-## 2. Master Label Generator (In Development)
+### 2. Label Generator

-Module for local generation of master labels, designed for situations where reprinting via *Logistics* is unavailable (file missing) or for creating *Dummy Boxes*.
+Module for local generation of package labels, designed for situations where reprinting through *Logistics* is unavailable (file missing) or for creating *Dummy Boxes*.

+## Features

+* **Input:** Fields for destination facility, origin facility, cluster, promise, and Seller/Buyer information.
+* **Barcode and QR Code Generation:** Local processing using lightweight libraries (JsBarcode and QRCode.js).

+---

 ## Technologies Used